Danville High School (Illinois): Activities

 The school offers approximately 30 clubs and activities ranging from service-oriented clubs to academic competition, to art appreciation.
 Among the clubs which are chapters for more national organizations are Key Club, and National Honor Society.

 The choral music program supports a choir, show choir, and madrigal program.

 The instrumental music program supports two symphonic bands, a pep band (the Maroon Maniacs), percussion ensemble, jazz ensemble, madrigal brass band, marching band (Band of Vikings), a jazz combo (The Tenth Degree), madrigal strings, string orchestra and a symphony orchestra.

-In 2021 the school staged the musical Buy Buy Birdie, which (at its 1958 Broadway premier) had starred alum Dick Van Dyke in the role of Albert Peterson.
+In 2021 the school staged the musical Bye Bye Birdie, which (at its 1958 Broadway premier) had starred alum Dick Van Dyke in the role of Albert Peterson.
 For the 2004 production, Van Dyke returned to the school, and learned one of the numbers ("Put On a Happy Face") alongside the students, performing both nights of the show.
 Van Dyke, who joined the military before receiving his diploma, was also granted his high school diploma at a ceremony.